© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Tomen y Rhodwydd (Castell yr Adwy) Mound and Bailey Castle is a scheduled monument protected by Cadw under reference DE018.
 View the official record →

-Tomen y Rhodwydd is a motte and bailey castle situated in Denbighshire, Wales, and represents a typical example of Norman fortification from the late eleventh or twelfth century.
+Tomen y Rhodwydd, also known as Castell yr Adwy, is a motte and bailey castle located in Denbighshire, Wales, and represents a significant example of Norman defensive architecture in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE018.

 Tomen y Rhodwydd (Castell yr Adwy) Mound and Bailey Castle dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Tomen y Rhodwydd (Castell yr Adwy) Mound and Bailey Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE018.